-From the historical perspective, there is no denying that the primary basis for Santa Claus was derived from the figure of St. Nicholas, a 4th-century Christian saint of Greek origin, who was the Bishop of Myra, in Asia Minor (present day Demre in Turkey).
+From the historical perspective, there is no denying that the primary basis for Santa Claus was derived from the figure of St. Nicholas, a 4th-century Christian saint of Greek origin, who was the Bishop of Myra, in Asia Minor (present-day Demre in Turkey).
 Suffice it to say, like his jolly (though somewhat commercialized) counterpart, St. Nicholas or Nikolaos of Myra was also known for numerous deeds, with many of them being even considered ‘miraculous’.
-Indeed he was known as Nikolaos the Wonderworker (Νικόλαος ὁ Θαυματουργός), and thus his reputation and legacy was preserved by many an early Christian saint, thus ultimately aiding in the characterization of latter day Santa.
+Indeed he was known as Nikolaos the Wonderworker (Νικόλαος ὁ Θαυματουργός), and thus his reputation and legacy were preserved by many an early Christian saint, thus ultimately aiding in the characterization of latter-day Santa.
 So without further ado, let us take a gander at eight things you probably didn’t know about St. Nicholas.

 And according to one variant of this story, the man grew overly suspicious before the third (and final) year, and thus kept a watch for the secret benefactor by the window.
 But St. Nicholas supposedly already knew of this ploy, and hence tossed his bag through the chimney.
 The bag then fell into one of the stockings left before the fire to dry.
 And thus sprang the tradition of hanging socks by the chimney’s fireplace.

 In another incident (which may have its actual historical basis), while Nicholas was busy traveling to a remote part of his diocese, several citizens from his native Myra came to him with urgent news: the ruler of the city, a man named Eustathius, had condemned three supposedly innocent men to death.
 On hearing the sentence, Nicholas made a detour for his home in haste.